Margaret (Midge) Thomas

 She has presented her research at annual meetings of the Society for Music Theory, Rocky Mountain Society for Music Theory, Music Theory Midwest, and Music Theory Southeast.
 She has articles and reviews published or forthcoming in Journal of Music Theory, Perspectives of New Music, Intégral, Ex tempore, American Music Review, Music Theory Online, and the New Grove Dictionary of Music and Musicians.
 In 2011 Thomas co-authored a book chapter with Robert Richter (Director of Arts Programming) on team teaching.

 Professor Thomas served in 2011 on the College's Centennial committee as a judge in the search for a new Centennial song.

-Prior to her arrival at Connecticut College, Thomas taught at Rutgers University.
-Devoted to teaching, she strives to share with her students the power music theory, aural skills, and analysis have to open new paths for understanding and performing music.
+Devoted to teaching, Thomas strives to share with her students the power music theory, aural skills, and analysis have to open new paths for understanding and performing music.
 Courses include: Foundational Theory for Musicians, Tonal Theory, Counterpoint, Post-Tonal Theory, Service-Learning Practicum, and Music Analysis.